Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies

-Besides, marine information construction involves industries such as maritime affairs, fisheries, ports, shipping, and coastal defense.
-The maritime application scenarios are quite different, and their service requirements are unique.
-To provide reliable services for various maritime-specific applications is a major challenge for the MCN.
-It is also important to effectively allocate spectrum and power resources based on the characteristics of different service requirements.
+$\cdot$ \emph{Service provisioning:} Marine information network contains several industries, such as maritime affairs, fisheries, ports, shipping, and coastal defence.
+Their maritime application scenarios are also quite different with unique service requirements.
+Providing reliable services for all of these maritime-specific applications is a major challenge for the MCN.

-To tackle with the above-mentioned challenges, a number of studies have been conducted in academia and industry.
-To enhance the maritime transmission efficiency, various channel measurement and modeling projects have been conducted to analyze the impact of important system parameters (frequency, antenna height, etc.) and maritime environments (sea state, weather conditions, etc.) on the maritime channel fading.
-Besides, more advanced resource allocation schemes, such as dynamical beamforming and user scheduling techniques, have been studied to utilize the dynamic changes in maritime channels.
-In addition, several studies have exploited the evaporation duct effect to improve the transmission efficiency, especially for remote ship-to-ship/shore transmission.
+In Table I, we illustrate the difference between traditional cellular communications and relevant maritime communications.
+To address the unique challenges in maritime communications, conventional communications and networking theories and methods need to be tailored for maritime scenarios, leading to an emerging area of communications.
+To date, a number of studies have been conducted on MCNs.
+To enhance the maritime transmission efficiency, various channel measurement and modelling projects have been performed to analyse the impact of important system parameters (frequency, antenna height, etc.) and maritime environments (sea state, weather conditions, etc.) on the maritime channel.
+Moreover, advanced resource allocation schemes, such as dynamical beamforming and user scheduling techniques, have been studied to adapt to the dynamic changes in maritime channels.
+In addition, several studies have exploited the evaporation duct effect to improve the transmission efficiency, especially for remote ship-to-ship/shore transmissions.
 To expand the network coverage, various BSs have been utilized, including onshore BSs, ship-borne BSs, aerial BSs, and satellites.
-For a BS, more advanced transmission techniques, such as beamforming and microwave scattering, have been studied to reduce the signal attenuation and extend the coverage.
-In addition, anti-interference and satellite-terrestrial coordination schemes have been studied to overcome the complex interference due to the irregular network topology.
+For these BSs, advanced beamforming and microwave scattering techniques have been studied to reduce the signal attenuation and extend the coverage.
+In addition, interference mitigation and satellite-terrestrial coordination schemes have been studied to overcome the interference due to the irregular network topology.
 To satisfy the unique maritime service requirements, different systems and their transmission and resource allocation techniques have been studied for different service requirements, such as bandwidth, latency, and criticality.